nickredding/cordova-plugin-apple-watch-link/README.md

 //	Upon return, userInfo.TIMESTAMP contains the unique numeric timestamp that can be used
 //		to refer to the transfer.
 //	userInfo = <property-list-dictionary>
-//	success = function(timestamp
+//	success = function(timestamp)
-//		Invoked when the message has been delivered and acknowledged by the watchOS app
+//		Invoked when the message has been delivered and acknowledged
-//			 is the string representation of userInfo.TIMESTAMP
+//			timestamp is the string representation of userInfo.TIMESTAMP

-//	error = function(errorString
+//	error = function(errorString)
 //		Invoked when an error occured and the message could not be delivered
 //			errorString = string describing the error followed by ":<timestamp>"
 //			<timestamp> is the value of userInfo.TIMESTAMP
-//		If userInfo cannot be cloned errorString will be
-//			"payload error: <JSON error message>:<timestamp>"
 //		If the session was reset errorString will be "sessionreset"
 //		If the Watch session has not completed initialization errorString
 //			will be "uninitialized"